MatteoLarrode/Internet_FreedomOfSpeech/README.md

-# Internet_FreedomOfSpeech
+# InternetPenetration_FreedomOfSpeech
-Research project on the effect of internet penetration on freedom of speech and civil society action
+Research project on the effect of higher Internet penetration on freedom of speech and political organization